amonterouex/SingleFileSWandSS/README.md

 If you have trouble compiling or using this software, if you found a bug or if you have an important feature request, you may contact us at <anamontero@unex.es>

 ## :books: References
-[1] Ana M. Montero and A. Santos, Structural Properties of Hard-Disk Fluids under Single-File Confinement, 	[arXiv:2304.14290](https://arxiv.org/pdf/2304.14290)
+[1] Ana M. Montero and A. Santos, Exact equilibrium properties of square-well and square-shoulder disks in single-file confinement, 	[arXiv:2402.15192](https://arxiv.org/pdf/2402.15192.pdf).